-slice="1 3 ">The Kelloggs marketing mix comprises marketing strategies that have helped the brand target consumers in emerging markets and developed countries, increase snacks growth in the breakfast cereal market and boost market share through quality Kellogg’s products.
+The Marketing mix of Kelloggs analyses the 4Ps of Kelloggs, which includes the Product, Price, Place, and Promotion of Kelloggs.
+Kellogg’s marketing mix comprises marketing strategies that have helped the brand target consumers in emerging markets and developed countries, increase snack growth in the breakfast cereal market, and boost market share through quality Kellogg’s products.

-Kellogg’s marketing strategy helps in creating an effective marketing mix framework that will focus on the food products of the Kellogg Company, product life cycle, various distribution channels, inventory management, broker and distributor system, research and market conditions, pricing strategies and various promotional strategies.
+Kellogg’s marketing strategy helps create an effective marketing mix framework that will focus on the food products of the Kellogg Company, product life cycle, various distribution channels, inventory management, broker and distributor system, research and market conditions, pricing strategies, and various promotional strategies.

 Introduction: Kellogg Company